tascinc/otrs-windows-installer/InstallerBuildGuide.md

 3. Delete the useless modules directory del C:\Installer\CRONw\modules

+## Prepare OTRS

+1. Open a cmd.exe window in the Installer directory.

+2. Run the following script - it will download, extract, and put the OTRS directory in the correct place as well as update the version numbers in the OTRS.nsi installer file.

+    perl otrs4win\GetOTRSArchive.pl http://ftp.otrs.org/pub/otrs/otrs-3.2.12.zip

 ## Build the Installer

 1. Right-click OTRS.nsi in Explorer, select 'Compile'.

 2. Upload the installer after build finishes (takes about 10 minutes).